mockery/mockery/README.markdown

     sudo pear channel-discover hamcrest.googlecode.com/svn/pear
     sudo pear install --alldeps package.xml

-The above processes will install both Mockery and Hamcrest as PEAR libraries.
+The above processes will install both Mockery and Hamcrest.
 While omitting Hamcrest will not break Mockery, Hamcrest is highly recommended as it adds a wider variety of functionality for argument matching that Mockery is capable of.